 Being tardy to a practicum assignment is unacceptable and will also result in serious consequences.
-A student is tardy when he/she arrives more than five minutes late and less than four hours (or five hours in the summer) late to the start of a work shift.
+A student is tardy when he/she arrives more than five minutes late and less than half the day late to the start of a work shift.
 The specific radiology department clock will be the official timekeeper.
 If the student is tardy by more than thirty minutes, the student may be sent home and an absence will be recorded for the day.
 It will be up to the CI whether the student may stay or not.
 If the clinical instructor allows the student to stay when arriving more than thirty minutes late, a tardy will be applied to the student's record.
 A tardy will also be assigned to students who leave the clinical site prior to their scheduled time, unless the facility is the one who sends the student home due to the facility closing or being slow.
-Leaving less than 4 hours early (or 5 hours in the summer) is a tardy.
-Leaving more than 4 hours early (or 5 hours in the summer) is an absence.
+Leaving less than 4 hours early (or half the day) is a tardy.
+Leaving 4.25 hours or more early (or more than half the day) is an absence.
 All hours must be made up.